Skip to content Skip to navigation menu

 • If you’re laying onto a concrete sub-floor then you need to choose an underlay with an integrated damp-proof membrane, such as foam.
 You can still use fibreboard, but you will need a separate damp-proof layer too.

-Fibreboard underlay needs to be laid at a 90o angle to the direction your flooring will be laid.
+Fibreboard underlay needs to be laid at a 90-degree angle to the direction your flooring will be laid.
 When you’re laying foam underlay you will need to seal any joints with waterproof tape.
 Whatever underlay you choose, be sure to follow the manufacturer’s instructions for laying.
 Underlay often benefits from acclimatising to the room, just like flooring.

 Laying laminate flooring on concrete